 Most entrepreneurs own services businesses.
-Because you were the one who founded and built the business, you think of your company as an extension of yourself.
-Even though you understand intellectually that it’s a separate entity, subconsciously you don’t think about it that way.
+Because you were the one who founded and built the business, you think your company is an extension of yourself.
+Even though you understand intellectually that it’s a separate entity, subconsciously it doesn’t seem that way.
 Because when something goes wrong in the business it feels like a reflection on you.
 I know that’s how I felt for many years with my technical services company.
-I was usually willing to do whatever it took to keep my clients happy.

-The biggest problem with professional services firms is the amount of time spent understanding the client’s business, solving their problems and meeting the client’s needs.
-This generates revenue but does not build an asset.
+One of the biggest problems with professional services firms is the amount of time spent understanding the client’s business, solving their problems and meeting the client’s needs.
+These things generate revenue but don’t build an asset.
 Instead, imagine developing standard solutions which solve the primary problems for a specific type of client – your precise target market.
 The solutions you develop become your company’s intellectual property, which you market and teach to the client.

 Instead of each client explaining their business to you, you find a niche you understand very well and then show them how your solution solves their problems.
 Your team trains the client, rather than the client training you.
 Your company builds an asset, rather than just generating revenue.

-I’ve seen the equivalent of contortionist acts performed in “service” to the client, which ends up being at the detriment of the business owner.
-They don’t want an important client to leave because they “need” them.
-The business owner even takes on clients and projects that aren’t a good fit because they have the capacity and they need the work.
+I’ve seen the entrepreneurs perform contortionist acts in “service” to their client, often to the detriment of the business.
+They don’t want the client to leave because they “need” them.
+The business owner even takes on clients and projects that aren’t a good fit because they have the capacity and they think they need the work.
 Again, this generates revenue but does not build an asset.
-Take that capacity and turn it into an investment in your company.
+Instead, take that capacity and turn it into an investment in your company.
 Build solutions that you market like products.

 Here’s the secret: make your business so valuable you would want to buy it.

-Most books and courses about growing a business focus on actions in the form of techniques to create results.
-But it takes more than just action to create results.
-You have to have the right strategy, you have to believe you can do it and be willing to never give up.
-You do this by using your thoughts, feelings, and actions together.
-The way to stop feeling trapped by your business is to think of your business as an asset, feel good about the value it creates, and then take action by managing it for growth.
+Feeling trapped is a story and the solution is to change your mindset.
+The way to stop feeling trapped is to decide how you want to think, feel and act.
+Think of your business as an asset, feel good about the value it creates, and then take action by managing it for growth.
 Otherwise, you will always be stuck in a lifestyle business, which is another word for a “job.”
 No one wants to buy a job, and you shouldn’t want to own one either.
 The way to regain the sense of freedom you had when you started your business is to make your company work for you.